Glossary

 • Other internal collaborators (employees, staff, volunteers)

-• Upstream external stakeholders (suppliers)
+• Upstream external Stakeholders (suppliers)

-• Downstream external stakeholders (customers)
+• Downstream external Stakeholders (clients)

-• Other external stakeholders (financial and technical partners, local actors, professional federations, or other partners on strategic topics for the organisation such as education, innovation, development).
+• Other external Stakeholders (financial and technical partners, local actors, professional federations, or other partners on strategic topics for the Organisation such as education, innovation, development).

 Perfluorocarbons are a family of gases composed only of carbon and fluorine atoms.
 They are GHGs included in the Kyoto Protocol.

-Set of emission sources taken into account during an organisation's carbon accounting exercise as well as their allocation by emission category.
+Set of emission sources taken into account during an Organisation's carbon accounting exercise as well as their allocation by emission category.

-Set of sites, installations and equipment taken into account during the organisation's carbon accounting exercise.
+Set of sites, installations and equipment taken into account during the Organisation's carbon accounting exercise.

 See definition of induced emissions.

-The Bilan Carbone® quantifies and acts on pillar A.
+The Bilan Carbone® quantifies and acts on Pillar A.

 See definition of avoided emissions.